 TECH-ORIENTED WARSAW HUB TO FORM NEW BUSINESS CENTER

 Construction is underway on The Warsaw Hub, a development that includes two 130-m-tall towers and an 85-m-tall tower, all atop a base.
 Developer Ghelamco describes the Hub, in the heart of the Polish capital, as a high-tech business center akin to its previous project, Warsaw Spire.
-For the first time in Poland, Microsoft's HoloLens technology was used to help interested parties visualize the project, which will encompass flexible office space geared toward startups, a conference center and two hotels within approximately 113,000 mof floor space.
+For the first time in Poland, Microsoft's HoloLens technology was used to help interested parties visualize the project, which will encompass flexible office space geared toward startups, a conference center and two hotels within approximately 113,000 m2 of floor space.
 Located at the intersection of Towarowa and Prosta streets, the project was designed by Andrzej M. Chołdzyński and is scheduled for completion before 2020.

 PAIR OF RESIDENTIAL TOWERS FOR VANCOUVER SUBURB